aleluff/uktools/README.md

 [Disable by default], updatable in setup<br>
 This repo implement auto-update, which means that it'll automatically get last available github's version when using "normal setup"

-You can implement this feature in your project by downloading autoup script and call it (./autoup $0 $@) in each of your callable script<br>
+You can implement this feature in your project with [https://github.com/usbkey9/autoup/](https://github.com/usbkey9/autoup/)
-It doesn't support subrepo/submodule for now (external help is welcome)

-* Disclaimer
-I know it can be a (big backdoor), that is why it's disable by default and from now, only signed commit will be accepted

 -----------------------------------------